halkyonio/operator/demo/README.md

 </dependency>
 ```

-then during the `mvn package` phase, a `halkyon.yml|json` file will be created under the
+dekorate will generate a `halkyon.yml|json` file under the `target/classes/META-INF/dekorate` during the `package` phase.
-directory `target/classes/META-INF/dekorate`.
 They will be next used to deploy the different `components` on the cluster with the help of the `kubectl` client tool.

 ```bash
 <maven_project>/target/classes/META-INF/dekorate/